Share and Spread the love

 Things to Look Out for When Your Chickens Mate

-When it is about chicken mating, you should be aware of certain things.
-The first thing is to make sure that your hens are not overly bothered.
-You can easily find out whether there is a problem by observing a few things.
+When it comes to chicken mating, it’s essential to be aware of certain key factors.
+The first thing to do is to ensure that your hens are not overly bothered.
+You can easily determine if there is a problem by observing a few key indicators.

 This is an area where you can find some raw wounds.
 If you have many roosters, separate them.
-Having successive mating sessions with different roosters can cause serious back injury to your chicken.
+Having successive mating sessions with different roosters can cause severe back injury to your chicken.

 It is normal for chickens to mate.
 But you should ensure that everything is safe.
 If not, a day comes when you find them dead right after a mating session.